Les Princes et la Princesse de Marinca: Variants

 In the second tale from Joseph Patry, titled Le deux bessons ("The Twins"): a princess named Rosa prays to God to give her twins, a boy with a sun on his belly and a girl with the moon.
-This tale lacks the usual abandonment of the children and the quest of the other variants, but was still classiified as type 707.
+This tale lacks the usual abandonment of the children and the quest of the other variants, but was still classified as type 707.

 Carmen Roy collected another variant from Gaspésie with the title Le vieux fermier.

 In a variant from Newfoundland, collected from informant Mrs. Angela Kerfont and titled The Bluebird, the twins, a boy and a girl, are raised by a white bear and sent on a quest for "a blue bird in a golden cage".
 The tale was republished as The White Bear by author Edith Fowke.

 In a variant titled The Talking Nightingale, collected from informant Jacques Cohen, of Canadian Sephardim descent, a sultan has ten wives, but sighs over the lack of a son.
 One day, he consults with a sorcerer.
 The sorcerer advises him to go alone to a fountain near the tomb of a marabout and ask for the hand of the first maiden who fetches water in a jug.
 It happens thus and the sultan marries her as his eleventh wife.
-TO his delight, she becomes pregnant.
-When she gives birth to a boy, the ten co-wives take the boy and replace him for a little puppy to deceive the king, while the child is given to a servant to be killed.
+To his delight, she becomes pregnant.
+When she gives birth to a boy, the ten co-wives take the boy and replace him with a little puppy to deceive the king, while the child is given to a servant to be killed.
 The servant decides to spare the child and abandons the baby in the cave in the wilderness.
 The baby is found by a goatherd and his she-goats, and raises him.
 Years later, the boy, named Mess'ud ("of good omen"), is set to be married to the daughter of a local sherif.
-The sultan's co-wives learn of the boy survival and tell him to fulfill three conditions to his future marriage: first, to build a large house; then, to build a garden with all species of trees and flowers; lastly, to search for the talking nightingale.
+The sultan's co-wives learn of the boy's survival and tell him to fulfill three conditions to his future marriage: first, to build a large house; then, to build a garden with all species of trees and flowers; lastly, to search for the talking nightingale.